 Hewlett Packard Enterprise revenue misses estimates, shares fall

-Hewlett Packard Enterprise Co missed Wall Street estimates for quarterly revenue on Monday, hit by lower demand for its servers and storage products, sending its shares down about 4per cent in trading after the bell.

-REUTERS: Hewlett Packard Enterprise Co missed Wall Street estimates for quarterly revenue on Monday, hit by lower demand for its servers and storage products, sending its shares down about 4per cent in trading after the bell.
+PALO ALTO, California: Hewlett Packard Enterprise Co missed Wall Street estimates for quarterly revenue on Monday, hit by lower demand for its servers and storage products, sending its shares down about 4 per cent in trading after the bell.

 The company had previously warned of "uneven demand" due to U.S.-China trade tensions.